Guide - The Best of Park City

 Local Favorites

-Restaurants catering primarily to locals rather than tourists often maintain consistent operations.
-Five5eeds, El Chubasco, Hearth and Hill and Vessel Kitchen serve the resident community year-round.
+Restaurants’ catering primarily to locals rather than tourists often continue their regular operations as well.
+Five5eeds, El Chubasco, Fuego, Loco Lizard, Szechwan Chinese Kitchen, Full House, Vessel Kitchen, and others serve the resident community year-round.

-These establishments may actually become more accessible during shoulder season as the intensity of peak periods subsides.
+These establishments become more accessible during shoulder season as the intensity of peak periods subsides.

-What to look for: Spots outside the Main Street core, where local patronage sustains consistent operation.
+What to look for: Spots outside the Main Street core where local patronage sustains consistent operation.
+Think Prospector Square, Kimball Junction, and Pinebrook.

 The Upside

 Shoulder season dining offers advantages unavailable during peak periods.
 Reservations that require weeks of advance planning in winter become available days ahead.
 Popular tables become accessible.
-Servers have more time for engagement and recommendations.
+Servers have more time for engagement and recommendations, including specialty items and menus.

 Create Your Free Park City Guide →